MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-25-html-css-js-intro-session2.md

 The _class_ attribute is very similar but for a group of HTML elements.

-The _id_ and _class_ attributes allow us to refer to a specific HTML element or element(s).

- - let us refer to our HTML elements in CSS and in JavaScript.
+The _id_ and _class_ attributes are useful because they allow us to refer to specific HTML element or element(s) from our CSS and from our JavaScript.

 ###Let's introduce some JavaScript into the mix